dsmurl/the-system-controller-4/README.md

 	    netmask 255.255.255.0
 	    gateway 192.168.0.1

 Now take the Beaglebone off the USB connection and add power to from the AC adapter and give it a hard line connection to your network router.
-It needs it's own network adress and internet access to continue to install the code and the dependancies.
-The USB connection has trouble providing the BBB with outer web.
+It needs it's own network address and internet access to continue to install the code and the dependencies.
+The USB connection has trouble providing the BeagleBone with outer web.

-Set the corret time:
+Set the correct time:

 	:> sudo ntpdate pool.ntp.org

-Install the python pin IO library dependancies.
+Install the python pin IO library dependencies.
 Turns on and off pins, reads analog input pins from python:

 	:> sudo apt-get update